sentenza/scala-algorithms/CONTRIBUTING.md

 ## Contributions

-All contributions are welcome.
+All contributions to this project are **very welcome**.
 By contributing, you accept to give the terms and conditions of the GNU GENERAL PUBLIC LICENSE v3, as explained in [LICENSE](LICENSE).